Degree Programs

 The pre-health curriculum is not a major in itself, but rather can be undertaken by any undergraduate student at Georgetown University, including students in degree programs offered by the School of Health.
 SOH students interested in pre-health or pre-professional studies should seek appropriate advising from their SOH academic advisor.
 Students interested in attending medical school usually work with the Georgetown Pre-Health Recommendation Committee, of which SOH is a full participant.
 To qualify for a review from the Georgetown Pre-Health Recommendation Committee, a student must have completed all core pre-med coursework, including:

 All of these courses must be taken as real college coursework (except for Mathematics where one semester of AP credit may be used).
 Non-majors coursework is not included.
 Summer school credit (Georgetown or elsewhere) may be used if a full load (15 credits) is pursued during the academic year, especially if the student is working toward other curricular objectives, such as study abroad or completing a certificate or a minor.
-At least 30 credits of major-level math/science must be taken at Georgetown.
-Transfer students and post-baccalaureate students are expected to meet this 30-credit requirement even if they have completed all or some of the core pre-med coursework elsewhere.
+At least 32 credits of major-level math/science must be taken at Georgetown (30 for transfer students).

 The School of Health, along with the other schools of the University, has an agreement with the Georgetown Medical School whereby a select number of students, at the end of their sophomore year, may be assured admission to the Medical School, contingent upon satisfactory completion of the junior and senior year coursework.
 The program is designed to encourage exceptionally well qualified students to undertake ambitious academic programs with a degree of certainty about eventual admission to medical school.
 In addition, students admitted through this program are not required to take the MCAT.